Mr8ND/ML-architectural-analytics/README.md

 - 4.: Creating the Gram Matrix from graphs adjaciency matrices;
 - 5.: Performing Kernel SVM Implementations.

-*NOTE*: Instead of the ipython notebooks, the first pages includes `.html` printouts.
-The ipython notebooks are containes in the `ipython_ntb` folder.

 ## 2 Comments
 When necessary, code found elsewhere is acknowledged in line.